zdravkov/kendo-docs/api/wrappers/jsp/datePicker.md

 ### depth `String`

 Specifies the navigation depth.
-The following settings are available for the
+The following settings are available for the depth value:

 #### Example
     <kendo:datePicker depth="depth">